haswalt/scout/docs/FEATURE_DEVELOPMENT.md

 forwarding, and meaningful recipe variants.
 The package enforces 100% coverage.

 For application features, test product behavior at the closest useful boundary.
-Pure helpers should have unit tests, route/component behavior should have integration tests when an app test harness is introduced, and critical user journeys should be added to the future E2E suite.
+Pure helpers and data adapters should have unit tests, application presentation should have Testing Library tests, and critical user journeys should be added to the Playwright suite in `apps/webapp-e2e`.

 Do not duplicate generated-client tests.
 Test the handwritten OpenAPI contract, app adapter behavior, and user-visible result instead.